What is Customer Experience? What are the Faces of CX?

 When I worked in marketing nobody ever asked me “What does marketing mean?”.
-Since I moved into Customer Experience, every time I give my job title, someone asks “What does CX mean?”.
+Since I moved into Customer Experience, every time I give my job title, someone asks “What is Customer Experience?”.

 Even though customer experience is recognized as more and more important for the long term survival of brands, many remain confused about the meaning of customer experience.
 Here are six ways you can answer when asked about what CX means.

 Customer Experience means any one and all of the below.
-Each area of CX represents a path for CX professionals to impact business health and build successful careers.
+Each area of Customer Experience represents a path for CX professionals to impact business health and build successful careers.
 One of my favorite CX analogies is that it is like the blood in our bodies.
-When CX is done well, it touches every aspect of an organization.
+When Customer Experience is done well, it touches every aspect of an organization.
 That’s what makes customer experience so much fun!
 You will never be bored working in CX.

 Smart CX comes AFTER marketing